laverdet/isolated-vm/README.md

 Unlike nodejs, `isolated-vm` intentionally does not include a runtime with the v8 engine to avoid the security implications.
-For instance, untrusted code run with `isolated-vm` won't be able to perform network requests or any other potentially dangerous interactions with the outside world.
+For instance, untrusted code run with `isolated-vm` won't be able to perform network requests or other potentially dangerous interactions with the outside world.
 Nevertheless, there are always new and exciting ways to crash, hang, exploit, or otherwise disrupt a v8 engine process with plain old JavaScript.
 Your application must be resilient to these kinds of issues and attacks.
 It's therefore a good idea to keep instances of `isolated-vm` in a different